LauraRuis/multimodal_seq2seq_gSCAN/README.md

 For all training logs of all models trained in the paper see `documentation/training_logs/..`.
 These fills contain printed all hyperparameters, as well as the training and development performance over time and the seeds used in training.

+## Demo: training a model on a dummy dataset